-- 2.125.
-System integration should: - a.
+2.126.
+System integration should:

+- a.
 Challenge all integration interfaces such as hardware-software or software module to module; - b.
 Confirm that the interface requirements between the various components of the system are satisfied; and - c.
-Confirm that the components, subassemblies and subsystems operate as designed in the integrated system to enable the system to meet its specified requirements, including out-of-range values, exception handling, and timing related requirements. - 2.126.
-A consistent configuration of verified modules (hardware and software) should be submitted to system integration. - 2.127.
+Confirm that the components, subassemblies and subsystems operate as designed in the integrated system to enable the system to meet its specified requirements, including out-of-range values, exception handling, and timing related requirements.

+2.127.
+A consistent configuration of verified modules (hardware and software) should be available prior to the beginning of system integration.

+2.128.
 Software tools are typically used to control the issue of modules for assembly into system components and to control the build used for system validation and for on-site use in operation to facilitate configuration control and traceability between installed components and validated components.

-2.128.
+2.129.
 A documented traceability analysis should demonstrate that the system integration is complete with respect to the system design specification and that the objectives of paragraph 2.125 have been met.